 Please have the MPCT live up to their half of the contract, just as we and the many other families have done.
 The MPCT Disclosure Statement states the following:

-Investments in the Maryland Senator Edward J. Kasemeyer Prepaid College Trust are backed by a Maryland Legislative Guarantee.
-In the event that the Trust ever experiences a financial shortfall, Maryland law requires the Governor to include funds in the State budget to allow the Trust to pay your full Benefits.
-As with the entire State budget, the Maryland General Assembly has final approval.
+Investments in the Maryland Senator Edward J. Kasemeyer Prepaid College

+Trust are backed by a Maryland Legislative Guarantee.
+In the event that the your full Benefits.
+As with the entire State budget, the Maryland General